wp-plugins/wp-rss-multi-importer/readme.txt

 Tags: rss, feeds, aggregation, aggregator, import Requires at least: 2.9
 Tested up to: 3.4.1
-Stable tag: 2.0
+Stable tag: 2.1
 Imports and merges multiple RSS Feeds.
 Options including sorting feeds by date, limit feeds, limit by category, include feed name and excerpts.
+Output using a shortcode or widget.

 == Description ==